 In recent years, government leaders, business executives and civil society champions have been aligning around common coalitions, evidence-based solutions, and more coordinated plans of action, including South Africa’s Presidential Youth Employment Intervention.
-In the next decade we can leverage this momentum to achieve a growing economy and a society that works, powered by the potential of young people.
+In the next decade we will leverage this momentum to achieve a growing economy and a society that works, powered by the potential of young people.

 We seek to do this by: